slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I am a cage in search for a bird.' -- Franz Kafka*

 <!--
-- Which is more hipster: using the latest modern web framework, or bragging about how you don't use modern web frameworks?
+- Which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
 > *'In Europe 100 miles is a long way, In the US 100 years is a long time'*
 > *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*
 > *'I wrote the story myself.
-It's about a girl who lost her reputation and never missed it.' -- Mae West*
+It’s about a girl who lost her reputation and never missed it.' -- Mae West*
 > *'La que no es puta non desfruta.'*
 > *'love people and use money vs love money and use people'*
 > *'Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem.'*